petepetersen423/Fintech-Workspace/README.md

 ---
 **Welcome to my repository of FinTech projects.
 Please explore the codebase!**

+> "...to boldly go where no one has gone before."

 A `print` function in Python displays the text or variable passed in the function as output:

 ```python